Skip to content

 You're Eating Too Quickly

-woman eating desk
+close-up of woman eating salad

 Eating too quickly can cause you to eat much more than you normally would.
 A study published by The Journal of the Academy of Nutrition and Dietetics found that people who tend to eat faster are more likely to be obese than slower eaters.
 So, make sure you pace yourself when you're eating to avoid consuming too much during your lunch break.